-Judge orders Uber to hand over unredacted term sheet with Otto to Waymo
+Judge orders Uber to hand over to Waymo unredacted term sheet with Otto

 Last week, Uber notified Levandowski that he either needs to deny that he downloaded and took any documents from Google, or to hand over the documents to Google.
 Otherwise, he would be at risk of getting fired from Uber.
 Uber has already removed Levandowski from working on any projects related to LiDAR technology.

-Levandowski’s lawyers argued that the Court’s order to Uber, as well as Uber’s threat to Levandowski, would violate his constitutional right to avoid self-incrimination.
+Levandowski’s lawyers argued that the court’s order to Uber, as well as Uber’s threat to Levandowski, would violate his constitutional right to avoid self-incrimination.

 If you want more background around how the hell this whole thing started, be sure to check out TC’s ongoing coverage of the case here.
 I’ll be here all day, so be on the lookout for more updates.Featured Image: John Sommers II/Transport Tropics/modified by Bryce Durbin/Flickr UNDER A CC BY 2.0 LICENSE